 Defence presence in NT

-The Northern Territory and northern Australia are strategically important to Defence, both for national defence and as a forward base for regional engagement.
+The Northern Territory (NT) and northern Australia are strategically important to the Australian Defence Force (ADF), both for national defence and as a forward base for regional engagement.

-The Northern Territory is home to 8.2% of Australia's permanent Defence Force personnel with the Territory's total Defence population (including personnel and their families) being approximately 12,000.
-The Defence community directly contribute to the economic and social development of the region.
+The NT is home to 8.1% of Australia's permanent ADF personnel with the Territory's total defence population (including personnel and their families) being approximately 12,000.
+The defence community directly contributes to the economic and social development of the region.

-- 77% of Australia's Tiger Armed Reconnaissance Helicopters
+- 50% of Australia's Tiger armed reconnaissance helicopters

-- 80% of Australia's Armidale Class Patrol Boats
+- 75% of Australia's Armidale class patrol boats

-Defence recurrent expenditure in the Northern Territory is more than $1.5 billion per year.
-Defence industry makes a substantial contribution to the Territory economy through the creation of direct and indirect employment and generating demand for local goods and services.
+Defence recurrent expenditure in the NT is almost $1.9 billion per year.
+The defence industry makes a substantial contribution to the Territory economy through the creation of direct and indirect employment and generating demand for local goods and services.

-In addition the Defence industry stimulates the economy through major Defence operations and exercises that are held in the region and infrastructure projects that typically engage local businesses.
+In addition, the defence industry stimulates the economy through major operations and exercises that are held in the region and infrastructure projects that typically engage local businesses.

 Defence in the economy

-Defence spent $1.69 billion in the Territory in 2014-15, or around 7.2% of Gross State Product (GSP).
-That is expected to increase to around $2.6 billion or 10% of GSP due to the impact of increased Defence infrastructure spending.
+Defence spent $1.89 billion in the Territory in 2016 to 17, or around 7.3% of Gross State Product (GSP).
+That is expected to increase to around $2.6 billion or 10% of GSP due to the impact of increased defence infrastructure spending.

-The Australian Government’s 2016 Defence White Paper outlined significant expenditure in the Northern Territory and a focus on investment in national defence infrastructure in Northern Australia.
+The Australian Government’s 2016 Defence White Paper outlined significant expenditure in the NT and a focus on investment in national defence infrastructure in northern Australia.

 This investment includes:

-- Infrastructure works at RAAF Base Tindal to support a squadron of the F-35A Joint Strike Fighters, seven P8-A Poseidon aircraft and seven MQ-4C unmanned aircraft.
+- Infrastructure works at RAAF Base Tindal to support a squadron of the F-35A Joint Strike Fighters, KC-30 refueling aircraft and a number of forward deployed, MQ-4C unmanned aircraft.

-- 12 new Offshore Patrol Vessels begin service from 2020, replacing the current Armidale Class Patrol Boats, with a number of these home ported in Darwin.
+- 12 new offshore patrol vessels begin service from 2023, replacing the current Armidale class patrol boats, with six of these home ported in Darwin.